 Companion animals, especially dogs, are superb at educating us what unconditional love really means.
-They would never judge you no matter how much money you make, how you dress or what kind of car you drive (or even the lack of one).
-And they are glad to see you home in one piece and are often the first to greet you wholeheartedly.
-Even if you accidentally hurt them (sometimes I’ll step onto my cat’s feet in the dark by accident) during a grooming or nail clipping, they always forgive you.
+Animals only know one thing: that you are their best friend and they love you.
+They could care less about how much money you make or the kind of car you drive and are always happy to see you.
+Videos of dogs bounding towards their owners coming home after a long trip are all over the internet and is such a heartwarming thing to watch.
+Even if you accidentally hurt them (I must confess that I have stepped onto my cat’s feet in the dark by accident) during a grooming or by pure accident, they always forgive you.
 All they need is simply your attention, food and shelter in return for their company.